omnata-labs/dbt-omnata-push/README.md

 ### Task history tables

-This package automatically creates two long-lived tables:
+This package automatically creates long-lived tables for tracking load history:

+#### Salesforce
 - `sfdc_load_tasks`: Contains a record for every Salesforce bulk load job created.
 - `sfdc_load_task_logs`: Contains a record for every record provided to a Salesforce bulk load job.
+#### Marketing Cloud
+- `sfmc_load_tasks`: Contains a record for every Marketing Cloud import performed.
+- `sfmc_load_task_logs`: Contains a record for every record provided to a Marketing Cloud import.

-For example, if you include 1000 rows in your load task, afterwards there will be a single record in `sfdc_load_tasks` and 1000 records in `sfdc_load_task_logs`.
+For example, if you include 1000 rows in your Salesforce load task, afterwards there will be a single record in `sfdc_load_tasks` and 1000 records in `sfdc_load_task_logs`.

-Both of these tables use a special materialization called `tracking_table`, which is immune to the standard `--full-refresh` flag.
+These tables use a special materialization called `tracking_table`, which is immune to the standard `--full-refresh` flag.

 The location of these tables can be overriden in your dbt_project.yml file like so:
 ```
 models:
   omnata_push:
     sfdc:
+      +database: my_other_database
+      +schema: my_other_schema
+    sfmc:
       +database: my_other_database
       +schema: my_other_schema
 ```